quephird/scintilla/README.md

 * `:color` - the actual color of the shape if a pattern is not specified.
 The default value is `[1 1 1]`.
 * `:diffuse` - a value from 0.0 to 1.0 which controls how matte-like the surface of the shape should be from a direct light source.
 The default value is 0.9.
 * `:pattern` - the pattern associated with the shape whose implementation computes the color.
 There is no default pattern and instead the color value is used if no pattern is specified.
-* `:reflective` - a value from 0.0 to 1.0 which controls how reflective a shape is from light from other objects.
+* `:reflective` - a value from 0.0 to 1.0 which controls how reflective a shape is from light _from other objects_.
 The default value is 0.0.
 * `:refractive-index` - a value greater than or equal to 1.0 which effectively controls how a light ray bends when it moves from one medium into another.
 The default value is 1.0.
 * `:shininess` -  a unbounded positive value that controls the size of the specular highlight on a shape.
 The default value is 200.
 * `:specular` - a value from 0.0 to 1.0 which controls the proportion of light from a direct light source that reflects off of a point on the surface of the shape should contribute to the overall color.
 The default value is 0.9.